fchoi0505/Wine_Ratings_Prices/README.md

 --(Outline of the project (this may include images, but should be easy to follow and digest)

-The outline we have planned ofr the project is as follows:
+The outline we have planned for the project is as follows:

+  - Selected a topic to study.
+  - Find an appropriate data set related to that topic.
+  - Review that data set found and preform an exploratory analysis to formulate the question to be answered.
+  - Clean that data to start to formulate the answer to our ask.
+  - Create the appropriate machine learning model to answer the question we are studying.
-  -
+  - Train the model selected.
+  - Run a confirmation analysis of our results to determine if our model was accurate and correctly diciphered the data.
+  - Create the visual that support our conclusion from the data.
+  - Written report and presentation based on the findings.

 **--(Description of the analysis phase of the project)**